MobSF/docs/develop.md

 ## Corellium iOS VM

-Supports jailbroken Corellium iOS VMs from MobSF v3.8.0 onwards.
+Corellium iOS VM must have Frida Server >17.0.0 installed from MobSF v4.4.0 onwards.

 !> Non jailbroken devices cannot be used with MobSF.
 Real devices are not supported at this time.